h2atecnologia/fete/README.md

 # release history (reverse chronological order)

+2017-05-09 v1.3.0 Changed to property re-writes from Proxies for activating objects to handle more use cases.

 2017-04-26 v1.2.5 Documentation updates.

 2017-04-26 v1.2.4 Added template and custom tag transformations and tab control example.